iamdonovan/spymicmac/doc/tutorials/preprocessing/geometric/aerial/fiducials.rst

 Note that it does not always work, especially for images where the fiducial mark is a dot rather than a crosshair or target.

-Once you have all of the image points, you can move on to the next step: re-sampling the images using ``ReSampFid``.
+Once you have all of the image points, you can move on to the next step: re-sampling the images.